Hashpa’ah: Training Program for Jewish Spiritual Directors

 • filling out an online Application Form

-• submitting a Spiritual Autobiography and
+• submitting a Spiritual Autobiography (see application form)

-• providing two Letters of Recommendation.
 If you are presently an ALEPH student, one of your letters of recommendation must be from your DOS.

 Frequently Asked Questions